UoW-ATM/Mercury/docs/Installation.rst

     docker run --user $(id -u):$(id -g) -v /absolute/path/to/your/host/results:/app/results -v /absolute/path/to/your/host/input:/app/input mercury_cli -id -1 -cs -1

-In linux you can even use an alis to shorten the command.
+In Linux you can even use an alias to shorten the command.
 Edit your ``~/.bashrc`` file and add the line:

 .. code:: bash